 It’s never too early to plan for winter.
 In fact, it’s crucial this year given the ongoing COVID-19 pandemic and recent hiccups in global supply chains.
 As businesses and institutions continue to reopen, expect heavy demand on common winter supplies.
 Stock up now to avoid disappointment later.

-Here are nine winter essentials to have on hand, according to Staples Professional Facility Sales Managers, Chris Robertson and Chris Gassi.
+Here are nine winter essentials to have on hand, according to Staples Professional Facility Sales Manager, Chris Robertson.

 1. ICE MELTER